kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 Here,

-- `spec.version` is the version of PostgreSQL database.
+- `spec.version` is name of the PostgresVersion crd where the docker images are specified.
 In this tutorial, a PostgreSQL 9.6 database is created.
 - `spec.doNotPause` prevents users from deleting this object if admission webhook is enabled.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 Since release 0.8.0, a storage spec is required for MySQL.